Nepal Tibet Map

 Everest in Nepal and Tibet Map

 Base Camps exist on both sides of the mountain.
-If you were planning a trip to Everest Base Camp, you should know that the route of Tibet Everest Base Camp and that of Nepal Everest Base Camp Trek are completely different and the scenery along is not the same either.
+If you are planning a trip to Everest Base Camp, you should know that the route of Tibet Everest Base Camp and that of Nepal Everest Base Camp Trek are completely different and the scenery along is not the same either.
 Tibet’s Mount Everest Base Camp is easier to reach, and you can travel all the way by car.
 Getting to the Everest Base Camp in Nepal requires at least 12 days of trekking, but you can gain more views.

 Tourist Attraction Map of Nepal and Tibet

-China and Nepal have had a history of friendly exchanges for thousands of years due to proximity, which has made the religious culture of Tibet and Nepal were influenced by each other.
+China and Nepal have had a history of friendly exchanges for thousands of years due to proximity, which has made the religious culture of Tibet and Nepal influenced by each other.
 However, the location of the north and the south of the Himalayas make their natural landscape very different.

-Nepal Tourist Attraction on the Map
+Nepal Tourist Attraction on the Map.

 Durbar Square is one of the most famous sights in Nepal.
 Each of the three ancient cities in the Kathmandu Valley has a Durbar Square, namely Kathmandu Durbar Square, Patan Durbar Square, and Bhaktapur Durbar Square.
-Durbar Square contains the classical Newari temples and palaces during the period from 16th to the 19th century, which has been a splendid world cultural heritage.
+Durbar Square contains the classical Newari temples and palaces from the period from the 16th to the 19th century, which has been a splendid world cultural heritage.
 The three Durbar squares are integrated with the Nepalese people's living block and are worth visiting.
 There often holds festival celebrations and parades, which are simple and full of ethnic characteristics.